seabirdshanty/UberGallery/gallery-images/readme.md

 links to your multiple "galleries" (subfolders in this directory), hence the nickname "Sub"erGallery.

 Any images in this main directory will not show at all!

+I've provided sample images for each gallery :D